colelawrence/decipad/apps/docs/docs/basic-concepts/charts.md

 ---
-sidebar_position: 20
+sidebar_position: 11
+draft: true
 ---

-# Notebook Charts
+# Create a Chart

 :::caution `Experimental Feature`
-Chart Blocks are currently being developed.
-Limited availability.
+Charts are still in development and are available to everyone to experiment with.
 :::

-Charts are the best way for you to convey data relations visually on your notebooks.

-## Working with charts
+## Add a Chart

 1. Type `/` on any paragraph and select **Chart**.
 2. Make sure you have the data you want to plot represented on table with at least 2 columns.